 Both have ample presser feet options.

-The XR3774 cost is about 2/3 the cost of the CS6000i though at the time I’m writing this Brother XR3774 review.
-It’s up to you what you think you will be doing with your sewing machine to determine if those extra functions are worth the extra money.
+The XR3774 cost is about 2/3 the cost of the CS6000i at the time of writing.
+It’s up to you what you think you will do with your sewing machine to determine if those extra functions are worth the extra money.

 Read my full Brother CS6000i sewing machine review to learn more!